Moran296/talking_sfinae/README.md

 disclaimer: This is not a tutorial/guide.
 It is not written to be fully comprehensive only by reading.
 I use this code while talking and explaining to illustrate ideas.

+## running the slides:
+There is a possibility of running this talk as a presentation in the terminal

+To run the slides in the terminal one needs the next things:
+- cowsay (`sudo apt install cowsay`)
+- presenterm (`cargo install --locked presenterm`)
+- nothing else to do for like 1.5 hours

+This is how you run it then:
+`presenterm -x slides.md`

 ## one.cpp
 New CPP abilites required for understanding later concepts